-Permitting activities are progressing well, in parallel with the advancement of project engineering.
-The Company has submitted its application for a Concomitant Environmental and Installation License ("LAC", or Licença Ambiental Concomitante) for the Bandeira operation.
+The Company submitted its application for a Concomitant Environmental and Installation License ("LAC", or Licença Ambiental Concomitante) for the Bandeira operation in November 2023.
 The LAC is an accelerated permitting scenario available to projects such as Bandeira, whose mine infrastructure covers a small footprint where deforestation is not required.
 The LAC replaces the first two steps of the environmental licensing process: the Preliminary License (LP - Licença Prévia) and the Installation License (LI - Licença de Instalação); which precede the final Operating License (LO - Licença de Operação).
 The State of Minas Gerais have recognized its properties as "priority projects".
 LAC approval would result in the environmental and social license together with an authorization to begin construction.
 The review of the LAC application for the Bandeira Project is well underway by the Minas Gerais State Department of Environment and Sustainable Development ("SEMAD").
-Since submitting the application in November 2023, Lithium Ionic has engaged in productive discussions with SEMAD, during which no significant concerns or issues were highlighted.
-The license is expected to be granted in early Q3 2024, aligning with our projected timeline.
+Since submitting the application, the Company has engaged in productive discussions with SEMAD, during which no significant concerns or issues were highlighted.
+The approval of the LAC application is a prerequisite to the final granting of the Mining Concession.
+The final steps for full-scale production will include the granting of the Mining Concession and the Operating License, which is issued upon inspection of the completed site facilities.
+The Company is currently anticipating to begin initial production at the Banderia project in the second half of 2026.

 The Company entered into an agreement with Cemig Distribuição S.A. ("Cemig") to facilitate the construction and electrification of essential power infrastructure between Cemig's existing power grid and the future Bandeira lithium operation, located approximately 3 kilometers away.
 The agreement aligns with the Company's goal of fast-tracking Bandeira towards production and solidifies its position as a near-term lithium producer in the region by securing low-cost, renewable hydroelectric power to meet the long-term requirements of the project.
 Cemig is the largest electricity distributor in Brazil, serving, through its network extensions, approximately 96% of the State of Minas Gerais.
 The Company, through MGLIT, will directly undertake the construction of the electric connection systems, including negotiations with contractors and suppliers, as well as the purchase of materials and services, in accordance with Cemig's pre-approved list.
 MGLIT and Cemig will jointly manage environmental licensing and land management.
 The total project cost is expected to be approximately R\$17 million (\$4.65 million).
 Following completion of the project, the Company is eligible for reimbursement of up to R\$2.98 million (\$816,000) subject to certain requirements.

 The construction is scheduled to be completed by Q4 2025, with electrification scheduled for the same period (subject to specific requirements).
 Following the construction and a technical inspection by Cemig, the transmission lines and substation will be transferred to Cemig.
 The operation and maintenance of electrical infrastructure downstream of the new substation will be MGLIT's responsibility.